hapax/hapax.github.io/assets/pyramid.md

 parallel to the base.
 Each slice will be a shrunken copy of the base itself.
 As examples, on the square the "pyramid" is just a quarter triangle.
-The blue slice is a line (a copy of the base, which is a side of the square), which is increasing linearly in length.
+The cross-section is a line (a copy of the base, which is a side of the square), which is increasing linearly in length.
 Similarly, for a cube, the pyramid is a bonafide square-based pyramid, and each slice is a square as well.
+We draw some pictures below:

 <figure>
     <div style="text-align:center"><img src